SoftwareAG/cumulocity-kpi-trend-widget/README.md

 * Supports different chart types.

 ### Installation - for the dashboards using Runtime Widget Loader
-1. Download the latest `kpitrend-widget.zip` file from the Releases section.
+1. Download the latest `kpitrend-widget-{version}.zip` file from the Releases section.
 2. Make sure you have Runtime Widget Loader installed on your Cockpit or App Builder app.
 3. Open a dashboard.
 4. Click `more...`.